1777 Sentry Parkway West

 “An Approach for Evaluating Software in Terms of Its Impact on End Users,” Jonathan A. Morell, Bruce Bongiorni and Mark Spicknall, American Evaluation Association Annual Meeting, November 1998.

-USCG WPB 110 Investigation and False Claims Act (FCA), Washington, DC – Bruce assisted the Department of Justice and Department of Homeland Security in a $340 million complaint alleging fraudulent activity by a major defense contractor for a USCG ship modification program.
+USCG WPB 123 Investigation and False Claims Act – Assisted the Department of Justice and Department of Homeland Security in a $340 million complaint alleging fraudulent activity by a major defense contractor for a USCG ship modification program.
 The case involved cutters delivered to the government that were structurally inadequate for the required service.
-Bruce participated in the collection, analysis, and evaluation of government and subpoenaed documents along with electronically sourced information (ESI) records.
-He prepared issue analysis and findings reports; assisted in the preparation of filing, deposition preparation, and support; provided expert technical analysis; and offered other litigation support.
+He participated in the collection, analysis, and evaluation of government and subpoenaed documents along with electronically sourced information (ESI) records.
+He prepared issue analysis and findings reports; assisted in the preparation of filings; assisted counsel with depositions; provided expert technical analysis; and offered other litigation support.

-USCG National Security Cutter (NSC) Request for Equitable Adjustment (REA), Washington, DC – As part of the CPMI team, Bruce assisted the contracting, legal, and program teams for the U.S. Coast Guard in evaluating an REA and program areas of concern.
-He reviewed elements of the contractor’s $300 million REA for technical entitlement and quantum, developing and supporting a document database for tracking key program and issue documents.
+USCG National Security Cutter (NSC) Request for Equitable Adjustment (REA) – Assisted the contracting, legal, and program teams for the U.S. Coast Guard in evaluating an REA and program areas of concern.
+He reviewed the contractor’s $300 million REA for technical entitlement and quantum, developed and supported a document database for tracking key program and issue documents.
 He provided issue analysis reports, assessments of key issues, and developed timelines of events.

-MHC-51 Osprey Class Mine Hunter Construction, Savannah, Georgia – Bruce evaluated delay and disruption claims by a government contractor on the Navy contract for construction of the MHC-51 Coastal Mine Hunter.
+MHC-51 Osprey Class Mine Hunter Construction – Evaluated delay and disruption claims by a government contractor on the Navy contract for construction of the MHC-51 Coastal Mine Hunter.
 Working with a team of attorneys, experts, and Navy program personnel, he conducted extensive document discovery, including recovery, conversion, and analysis of computer records, and developed a detailed as-built CPM analysis to assess the impact of delayed delivery of government-furnished equipment and information.